To diagnose a possible bacterial infection of the throat (usually Streptococcus pyogenes)

 Is there anything else I should know?

 A sore throat due to a bacterial infection may spread through person-to-person contact.
 Symptoms usually occur within two to seven days after exposure.
-If untreated, this throat infection can create serious lifelong problems in a small minority of patients.
+If untreated, this throat infection can create serious lifelong problems in a small minority of patients, however these complications are very rare in the UK.

 How long does treatment for bacterial infection of the throat usually last?